nymos-xyz/axon/docs/whitepaper.md

 ### Abstract

 Axon is a decentralized, anonymous web platform that combines social networking with a distributed content delivery system.
-Built on QuID's quantum-resistant identity protocol and Nym's privacy-preserving smart contract blockchain, Axon enables users to own their digital presence through .axon domains while maintaining complete privacy and censorship resistance.
+Built on QuID's quantum-resistant identity protocol and Nym's privacy-preserving smart contract blockchain, Axon enables users to own their digital presence through a two-tier domain system: .quid domains for social profiles (like decentralized Twitter) and .axon domains for generic content (like .com equivalent) while maintaining complete privacy and censorship resistance.
 The platform leverages Nym's zk-STARK infrastructure, adaptive economics, and storage optimizations to create a truly sovereign social web where creators have absolute authority over their space while preserving the integrity of distributed conversations.

 ### 1. Architecture Overview